BenerjiVignaSaiThota/real-time-stock-pipeline/README.md

-# Real-Time Stock Data Pipeline using Kafka, Zookeeper and PostgreSQL
+# Real-Time Stock Data Pipeline using Kafka, Docker and PostgreSQL

 This project demonstrates a real-time data pipeline of HDFC company stocks using: